mslinn/jekyll_plugin_support/README.md

     that name/value pair is removed from the argument string.
 * The remainder of the argument string is now `unreferenced_key unreferenced_name="unreferenced_value"`.

+### To Quote Or Not To Quote

+Parameter values can be quoted.

-Name/value parameters can be quoted; if the value consists of only one token then it does not need to be quoted.
+If the value consists of only one token then quoting is optional.
 The following name/value parameters all have the same result:

 * `pay_tuesday="true"`